Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Introduction

 The paper is organized as follows.
 In Section 2 we describe the modules of the ADAP code dedicated to calculating the escape of the atmospheric constituents after the dissipation of the protoplanetary disc.
 In Section 3 we discuss the fate of H-bearing and C-bearing molecules and how their carriers depend on the oxidation state of the mantle.
 In Section 4 we focus instead on nitrogen, since this element is both siderophile (enters the core) and atmophile (outgasses easily from the magma ocean).
 We show that the thermal processing of nitrogen accreted with pebble snow yields final concentrations that are consistent with Earth and Venus.
-In Section 5 we summarize the pebble accretion model for planetary accretion and differentiation put forward in Paper I, II and III.
+In Section 5 we summarize the pebble accretion model for planetary accretion and differentiation put forward in this paper together with the companion papers by Johansen et al.\ (2023a,b, hereafter Paper I and Paper II).
 Figure \ref{f:slice_of_planet} shows an overview of the core, mantle, atmosphere and envelope of a rocky planet that grows by our proposed model of rapid pebble accretion.